apple/swift-internals/api-design-guidelines/_api-design-guidelines.md

 <div class="info screenonly" markdown="1">
-To faciliate use as a quick reference, the details of many guidelines can be expanded individually.
+To facilitate use as a quick reference, the details of many guidelines can be expanded individually.
 Details are never hidden when this page is printed.
 <input type="button" id="toggle" value="Expand all details now" onClick="show_or_hide_all()" />